Wellington Doctoral Submission Scholarship

 If successful the scholarship period will commence the month following.
 For example: applications closing on 1 September are for scholarships commencing from 1 October.
 There is no closing round in January.
 Please plan accordingly and apply by 1 December for any January and/or February funding for the following year.

 NOTE: Please be sure to check with your School as well to see if there are any internal deadlines related to the application process.

-At the discretion of the Victoria University Submission Scholarship Committee, the application of the terms and conditions of this Scholarship may be modified in special circumstances or to avoid hardship to any applicant for the scholarship.
+At the discretion of the Wellington Doctoral Submission Scholarship Committee, the application of the terms and conditions of this Scholarship may be modified in special circumstances or to avoid hardship to any applicant for the scholarship.

 Regulations and conditions

 - The Wellington Doctoral Submission Scholarship may not be held concurrently with any other scholarship.